akdeb/Elato-Local/README.md

 ## Why OpenToys?

 - **Fully Local**: NO cloud, NO subscriptions, NO data leaving your home, FREE AI forever.
-- **Multilingual**: OpenToys supports multiple languages and accents: English 🇺🇸/🇬🇧, Chinese 🇨🇳, Spanish 🇪🇸, French 🇫🇷, Japanese 🇯🇵 and more!
+- **Multilingual**: OpenToys supports multiple languages and accents: English 🇺🇸/🇬🇧, Chinese 🇨🇳, Spanish 🇪🇸, French 🇫🇷, Japanese 🇯🇵, Korean 🇰🇷, Portuguese 🇵🇹, German 🇩🇪, Italian 🇮🇹 and more!
 - **Voice Cloning**: Clone your own voice or your favorite characters with <10s of audio.
 - **Customizable**: Build your own toys, companions, robots and more with an ESP32.
 - **Open-source**: The community is open-source and free to use and contribute to.